drago-suzuki58/renpy_debug_ui/README.md

 - Toggle the debug UI display on/off with the Insert key

+## Compatibility

+This tool supports Ren'Py 8.0 and later versions.
+While it may work with earlier versions, compatibility is not guaranteed.
+Support for earlier versions may be added in the future.

 ## Fonts & License

 This repository includes the [M PLUS 1p Regular](https://fonts.google.com/specimen/M+PLUS+1p) font.